cjsummers35/NightLight-Pi/README.md

 In the LED_button.py there is code that allows for an led to be turned on and off with a button.

 The test file has a bash script that prints the time and date and "it is dark."
-Note: in order to run the test file it needs to be exicutable, chmod can help with this.
+Note: in order to run the test file it needs to be executable, chmod can help with this.

 The final.py is a merged version of the light.py and led_button.py where the light sensor controls the led power.
 In the final.py the program wont run until the button is pushed and if pushed again the program will end.